freddiehaddad/oxidized/docs/ARCHITECTURE.md

 ## Key Runtime Flow

 1. main.rs initializes logging and creates an Editor.
-2. EventDrivenEditor wraps Editor and spawns threads (input, config watch, render stub) and an event bus.
-Syntax is refreshed event-driven (no background syntax thread).
+2. EventDrivenEditor wraps Editor and spawns threads (input, config watch, syntax results dispatcher, render stub) and an event bus.
+Syntax highlighting runs in a dedicated worker thread; results are applied via a dispatcher that requests UI redraws.

 ### Timing and Cadence

-- The input thread uses crossterm polling with EVENT_TICK_MS (default 16ms) to stay responsive; the main loop blocks on events and wakes only when events arrive.
+- The input thread uses crossterm polling with EVENT_TICK_MS (default 16ms) to stay responsive.
+The main event loop uses a fully blocking recv and wakes only when events arrive.
+The config watcher blocks on filesystem events, and the syntax results dispatcher blocks on a dedicated channel from the async highlighter.

 1. Input thread reads terminal events and sends Input events.
 2. EventDrivenEditor processes events, mutates Editor as needed, and sends UI RedrawRequest when state changes.
+3. A syntax results dispatcher thread listens for background highlight results, updates caches, drops stale versions, and triggers redraws.
-3. Editor::render() snapshots EditorRenderState and asks UI to draw via Terminal.
+4. Editor::render() snapshots EditorRenderState and asks UI to draw via Terminal.

 Sequence (input → state → render):